 Your safety when you are working on the ladder is top priority.
 Never work around electrical hazards, even if the ladder is not metal.
 You should have either two hands and a foot or two feet and a hand on the ladder at all times.
 The top rung is highly dangerous; only stand on it if the platform is specifically approved for that use.

 For the most part, ladder safety is simple common sense.
-If you have been injured from a construction site accident due to the actions of a third party, an attorney may be able to help you get the compensation you deserve.
+If you have been injured from a construction site accident due to the actions of a third party, a Charlotte work comp lawyer may be able to help you get the compensation you deserve.